I know you’re just sitting there, agonizing over the style of your upcoming explainer video. Your brain keeps asking…

-And if your product or service is constantly evolving, it’s easier to make an update to an animated video down the road than it is to a live one.
+And if your product or service is constantly evolving, it’s easier to make an update to an animated explainer video down the road than it is to a live one.

 So there it is.
 Animation vs. Live Action.
 Or Live Action vs. Animation as to not prioritize one over the other.

 Whether you’re selling duck capes or cloud services, both have their unique benefits, but either one can be a great tool for marketing your company!